skizotenigma/rdrp_rccars/README.md

 - You steer it with UP, DOWN, LEFT, RIGHT -> Arrows.
 - It's synced everyone will see your tablet and rccar.

+-- skizot's updates!
+- now randomly selects body and color.
+- camaera system revamped.
+-- now shows a range indicator on screen.
+-- camera will start to lose connection the farther away you get.

 ## Download & Installation

 ### Using Git